 Within the IS category, APUC has been able to collate its member IT hardware data and share with Electronics Watch to enable targeted worker monitoring.
 Work is under way to try and identify supply chains for specific models.
 Electronics Watch specific terms and conditions have been embedded into APUC awarded IT frameworks.
 APUC and its members also have access to several other key IT framework agreements awarded by HE procurement consortia, the Scottish Government and Crown Commercial Services.
-APUC work with all these partner organisations to try and ensure the appropriate monitoring conditions are included.
+APUC work with all these partner organisations to try and ensure appropriate monitoring conditions are included.

-Police Scotland documents for SOC and Human Trafficking have been embedded into all ITT's where relevant and appropriate.
+Police Scotland supplied content for addressing Serious Organised Crime and Human Trafficking have been embedded into all ITT's where relevant and appropriate.

 APUC has been using Section 1 of its Supply Chain Management (SCM) tool to verify that its contractors have published Modern Slavery statements in line with the Modern Slavery Act 2015.
 A key facet in APUC's sustainability agenda is to ensure transparency around our supplier community and their sub suppliers' responsible business performance.
 APUC has chosen EcoVadis, a global CSR rating company based on international standards, to conduct individual sustainability performance assessments across all relevant areas of our supplier / supply chain community.
 Suppliers receive a sustainability scorecard from EcoVadis with detailed insights into their strengths along with opportunities for improvement.
 The roll out of the service to the collaborative team started in August 2021 and has further been made available to client institutions to use.
+EcoVadis also uses 360 Watch, an Al news tool, to update on news linked to suppliers, this includes labour and human rights breaches allowing for further investigation.